 Accreditation in Public Relations (APR) is a mark of distinction for public relations professionals who demonstrate their commitment to the profession and to its ethical practice.
 Candidates earn accreditation based on broad knowledge, a strategic perspective and sound professional judgment.
 The APR is a voluntary certification program for public relations professionals, administered by the Universal Accreditation Board.
 The purpose is to unify and advance the profession by identifying those who have demonstrated broad knowledge, experience and professional judgment in the field.
 The program seeks to improve public relations practice.
 The designation APR signifies a high professional level of experience and competence.
 The Universal Accreditation Board oversees the Accreditation program and provides a balanced blend of backgrounds in a number of public relations specialties.
 For more information, visit http://www.praccreditation.org

-Your first step is to submit an eligibility form to the UAB.
+Your first step is to submit an application.
 Please do this as soon as you make the commitment to take part in the Accreditation program.
-This form is available on the UAB Web site: www.praccreditation.org, along with the Candidate’s Process Chart, which will outline the process for you.
+The application is available at www.praccreditation.org along with the Candidate’s Process Chart, which will outline the process for you.

-make two payments of $205 each – one at the time of application and the second when you have advanced through the Readiness Review and are authorized to take the computer-based examination.
 Check with your local PRSA or FPRA chapter Accreditation Chair for information about rebates.
 UAB will notify you of your eligibility within four weeks, but it is often much sooner.
-You will have one year from your date of eligibility to take the computer-based examination.
+You will have one year from the date your application is approved and you are notified to complete the required Panel Presentation and take the computer-based examination.

 You will be required to submit a Panelist Presentation Questionnaire.
 The questionnaire may be found on the UAB Web site.
 The questionnaire will reflect your own experience in the public relations profession.